 I have never been able to get a decent photo of Dímonarklakkar

-Dímonarklakkar islands are the highest ones of all of the Breiðafjörður islands.
-Small Klakkur (Litli klakkur) is 54 m high and Big Klakkur (Stóri klakkur) is 72 m, belong to an archipelago called Klakkeyjar islands.
-They are so majestic towering over the other islands.
+Dímonarklakkar islands are the highest of all of the Breiðafjörður islands.
+Small Klakkur (Litli klakkur) is 54 m high, and Big Klakkur (Stóri klakkur) is 72 m high, and they belong to an archipelago called Klakkeyjar islands.

-There used to be woodland here on Klakkeyjar islands as in so many places in Iceland, but it is all gone now.
+They are so majestic, towering over the other islands.
+There used to be woodland here on Klakkeyjar islands, as in so many places in Iceland, but it is all gone now.

-Shags (toppskarfur) in the cliffs
+Shags (toppskarfur) on the cliffs

-I guess they are used to boats coming so close to have a look at them, and they know that we are only looking and not there to hurt them.
+They are used to boats coming so close to have a look at them, and they know that we are only looking and not there to hurt them.

 Aren't they lovely?

 You will be able to see the puffins in Iceland during their breeding season from mid-April until mid-August.
-We also have a puffin express tour from Reykjavík, where you can see the puffins nesting on the islands on Faxaflói bay.
+We also have a puffin express tour from Reykjavík, where you can see the puffins nesting on the islands in Faxaflói bay.

-Beautiful basalt columnsBasalt columns in Breiðafjörður bay, west Iceland
+Beautiful basalt columns

 Basalt columns in Breiðafjörður

 We were shown some beautiful columnar basalt in various forms depending on which island we were visiting.
-The columnar basalt is riffled in one of the islands and it is often referred to as the Bookshelves of God :)
+The columnar basalt is riffled in one of the islands, and it is often referred to as the Bookshelves of God :)

 Basalt columns in Breiðafjörður